Here's what's in the bipartisan infrastructure bill – KION546

 Improving power and water systems

-The bill would invest $73 billion to rebuild the electric grid, according to the bill text.
+The bill would invest $65 billion to rebuild the electric grid, according to the White House.
 It calls for building thousands of miles of new power lines and expanding renewable energy, the White House said.

 It would provide $55 billion to upgrade water infrastructure, according to the bill text.
 It would replace lead service lines and pipes so that communities have access to clean drinking water, the White House said.

-Note: This story has been updated Tuesday with the Senate’s passage of the bill.